Monét X Change: 2018–2022: RuPaul's Drag Race

-In June 2019, Monét X Change was one of 37 queens to be featured on the cover of New York magazine.
+In May, Monet revealed that she would be hosting her own weekly talk show called "The X Change Rate".In June 2019, Monét X Change was one of 37 drag queens to be featured on the cover of New York magazine.
 Monét X Change was one of the Inspirations for Sina Grace's character of Shade, Marvel's first drag queen superhero.

-On October 22, 2019, X Change was announced as part of the cast for the first ever season of RuPaul's Celebrity Drag Race, a Drag Race spin-off where Drag Race alumni transform celebrities into Drag Queens, which will premiere in 2020.
+On October 22, 2019, Monét X Change was announced as part of the cast for the first season of RuPaul's Celebrity Drag Race, a Drag Race spin-off where Drag Race alumni transform celebrities into Drag Queens, which will premiere in 2020.

-In March 2020, amid the coronavirus pandemic, X Change was announced as a featured cast member for the very first Digital Drag Fest!, an online drag festival for all ages, uniting many Drag artists in giving attendees opportunities to interact with the artists, tip them, and win prizes during the online broadcast.
-She returned the following year for the second annual Digital Drag Fest, in May 2021.
-In July, X Change was featured in Drive 'N Drag, a drive-in drag show.
-In December, she co-hosted Thrillist's Virtual Drag Bunch, sponsored by Orbitz.

-In Episode 3 of All Stars 5, she made a guest appearance as a "Lip Sync Assassin", where she lip-synced against Jujubee and won.

 In January 2021, she launched another podcast, Ebony and Irony, co-hosted by Lady Bunny.
-She performed at the second annual Black Queer Town Hall in June 2021.
-In February of 2023, she and Bob The Drag Queen released their own makeup line, "BoMo Beauty", featuring the 8-shade "Pretty/Funny palette.
-In September 2021, she performed at the Life Is Beautiful Music & Art Festival.
-She will co-host the 2021 A Drag Queen Christmas event, produced by Murray & Peter.

-She was set to voice a character in Made by Maddie, before it was cancelled by Nickelodeon.
+In February 2023, she and Bob The Drag Queen launched their line of cosmetics, BOMO Beauty.

-In April 2022, Monet X Change was announced as one of the eight returning winners that would be competing in seventh season of RuPaul's Drag Race All Stars, the first ever all-winners season of Drag Race.
-During the competition, Monét X Change placed in the top two of the first, ninth, and eleventh episodes, winning the first ever spoken word lip sync (a scene from Designing Women)in the ninth episode.
-After winning the eleventh episode, Monet along with fellow contestant Shea Couleé received 3 "Legendary Legend Stars", which solidified her position in the top 4.
-She finished the season as a runner-up, ultimately losing the crown to Jinkx Monsoon.
+In April 2022, Monét X Change was announced as one of the eight returning winners that would be competing in seventh season of RuPaul's Drag Race All Stars, the first ever all-winners season of Drag Race.
+During the competition, Monét X Change placed in the top in three competitive episodes, before ultimately finishing as runner-up to winner Jinkx Monsoon.

+2023–present: Appearances on Dropout

+In July 2023, Monét X Change appeared on the Dungeons & Dragons themed show Dungeons and Drag Queens, which was also the 18th season of the actual play anthology series Dimension 20 on Dropout.
+She later made guest appearances on the Dropout shows Dirty Laundry and Um, Actually.
+In June 2024, it was announced that Monét X Change will host her own variety talk show on Dropout called Monét’s Slumber Party.
+The first episode premiered on July 19, 2024.
+In 2025, she reprised her role in the second season of Dungeons and Drag Queens.

+In March 2024, she was a guest on the CBS comedy game show After Midnight.